olemis/repo-info/README.md

 Are you using GNU/Linux right? (this is linux only, sorry.)

 You can follow this simple steps:
-* Clone the repo it in your HDD/project etc.
+* Create the repo-info folder in the place you need it.
-* Copy the drib.sh (only this file) to the folder that has your Dockerfile where you want to creat the repo-info folder _(You can do the steps abobe by getting the raw file from github, see how below)_
+* Copy the drib.sh (only this file) to the repo-info folder you just created._(You can do this step by getting the raw file from github, see how below)_
-* Give exec right to the file:
+* Change to the created folder and give exec right to the file:

 ```sh
 $ chmod +x drib.sh